cg-saarland/lightweight-photon-mapping/README.md

 The derivation of the MIS weights can be found in the [VCM paper](http://www.iliyan.com/publications/VertexMerging), the method used to compute the weights is inspired by the approach described in the [tech report](http://www.iliyan.com/publications/ImplementingVCM) on implementing VCM.
 The remaining files define datastructures and utility functions required for the implementation, like the hash grid used for photon mapping and the 4D histograms used for emission guiding.

+## Testing

+The repo contains a modified version of the "Still Life" test scene used in the paper, it can be found in ``test/lpm/``.
+Furthermore, the same folder contains an IPython notebook that can load the emission histograms, which are dumped by the integrator after each iteration, and visualize them.